Begin Your Search

 Single-Patient EA Policies/Criteria

 At Dizal we aspire to discover and develop differentiated therapeutics for the treatment of cancer and immunological diseases.
-One of the Dizal's lead products, DZD9008, is an oral EGFR tyrosine kinase inhibitor (TKI).
-It is currently being investigated as a single agent in a phase 2 clinical trial for the treatment of Non-Small Cell Lung Cancer (NSCLC) patients with EGFR Exon20ins mutation.
-We are enrolling and conducting clinical trials aiming at gaining regulatory approval to make DZD9008 available to all patients as quickly as possible.
-As such, we believe participation in our clinical trials is the most appropriate way to access DZD9008 at this stage of development.
+One of the Dizal's lead products, sunvozertinib, is an oral EGFR tyrosine kinase inhibitor (TKI).
+It is currently being investigated as a single agent in phase 2 and phase 3 clinical trials for the treatment of Non-Small Cell Lung Cancer (NSCLC) patients with EGFR Exon20ins mutation.
+We are enrolling and conducting clinical trials aiming at gaining regulatory approval to make sunvozertinib available to all eligible patients as quickly as possible.
+As such, we believe participation in our clinical trials is the most appropriate way to access sunvozertinib at this stage of development.
 Information about our clinical trials, including eligibility criteria and locations, is available at clinicaltrials.gov.